coveo/ui-kit/packages/quantic/docs/adding-tests.md

 ## Update the Quantic Examples Community

 Now, say that you wish to make this component available in the `Quantic Examples` community.
 Further, say you want to add end to end tests to prevent any regression.
-To achieve that, you want a community page containing your example component, and a configuration panel allowing users to modify the `name` option.
+To achieve that, you want a community page containing your example component, and a configuration panel allowing users to modify the component's options.
+In this case, you want to test the `name` option.

 Luckily, there are some components that can help you: